ovrmrw/shuttle-store-sample/README.md

 Store now has Undo/Redo feature, it allows you to undo all of your operations.

-States on Store will be saved to IndexedDB(powered by LevelDB) to prevent to be lost your data.
+States on Store will be saved to IndexedDB(powered by LevelDB) anytime to prevent to be lost your data.

+AutoRefresh feature, if you switch browser tabs and show a page, Store will detect a necessity of states refresh and execute auto-refresh immediately.

 ---